xblader/LightWorkFlow/README.md

 LightWorkFlow
 =============

+The first question is: why a new workflow engine instead using WF, that´s supported by Microsoft?

+1) You are working with legacy applications, whose code was not built inside a good architecture approach.
+So, adapting the code and architecture to use WF is not an option.

+  1.1) By refactoring legacy applications, in order to avoid "ifs" statements.

+2) You need to test your workflow using unit tests.
+WF is so dependent on infrastructure, that does this task really painful.

+3) There's no infrastructure to use WF.
+It happens, you can believe.

+What's LightWorkFlow?

 A lightweight workflow to handle activities and status.

 A easy way to handle with workflow.
 There's no need of a big infrastructure as WF.